Contest Instructions

 • Certificates: Advisors can download and print their team's certificates here.

-• Result Levels: Golden Laureate Medal (exemplary), Gold Medal (excellent), Silver Medal (strong analysis), Bronze Medal (competent), Successful Participant (minimum standard), and Unqualified (below requirements).
+• Result Levels: Grand Prize (exemplary), Gold Medal (excellent), Silver Medal (strong analysis), Bronze Medal (competent), Successful Participant (minimum standard), and Unqualified (below requirements).

-• Special Awards: Include two General Problem Awards and seven Specialized Problem Awards.
+• Special Awards: Include two General Problem Awards and seven Specialised Problem Awards.

 V. Solution Submission